ZainRizvi/ZainRizvi.github.io/_posts/2019-10-15-authenticating-ai-platform-notebooks-against-bigquery-in-python.md

 And that's all there is to it!

+If you'd rather use the python code than invoke the bigquery magic just create a client with the user credentials and query away!

+    from google.cloud import bigquery as bq
+    client = bq.Client(project="project-name", credentials=credentials)

-_Thanks to Anthony Brown for_ [_sharing instructions_](https://medium.com/john-lewis-software-engineering/authenticating-jupyter-notebook-against-bigquery-957884f78527) _on how to use BigQuery with Jupyter Notebooks_
+Thanks to Anthony Brown for [sharing instructions](https://medium.com/john-lewis-software-engineering/authenticating-jupyter-notebook-against-bigquery-957884f78527) on how to use BigQuery with Jupyter Notebooks